 - has secure means of subsistence, there are no opposing reasons of public safety or public order, a possible professional licence exists, basic knowledge of the legal and social order and the living conditions in the federal territory are given, and adequate living space is available.

 Even holders of an EU Blue Card are to be granted a settlement permit if they have been employed for at least 33 months in accordance with Section 18b Paragraph 2 Residence Act and have paid compulsory or voluntary contributions to the statutory pension insurance scheme for that period, or if they can prove that they are entitled to comparable benefits from an insurance or pension institution or an insurance undertaking.
 In a deviation from the other requirements to be proven, it is sufficient if simple knowledge of the German language is available; furthermore, if sufficient knowledge of the German language is available, the period is shortened to 21 months.

 Employees meeting the conditions for the grant of a settlement permit may remain in the country indefinitely and apply for a permanent status.
 Unlike a residence permit for the purpose of employment, the settlement permit can be granted by the foreigners office without having to request the consent of the labour office, and it is not limited either in time or with regard to the activity or the employer.
 Whereas the latter is, of course, an advantage for the holder of the permit, it may be disadvantageous for the employer because it facilitates changing employers.
 The application for a settlement permit must be lodged with the foreigners office responsible for the applicant's place of residence.
 According to Section 44 of the Ordinance Governing Residence, the administrative fee for the grant of a settlement permit is €113.

 i Investors and entrepreneurs

-- there is a higher economic interest or a certain local requirement;
+- there is an economic interest or a certain local requirement;

 - the activity is expected to have positive effects on the economy; and